parthsolanke/coneixement-stem-consulting/docs/contributing.md

 ### Contributing Guidelines

-Thank you for considering contributing to STEM Pathfinder!
+Thank you for considering contributing to coneixement-STEM-consulting!
 We welcome contributions from everyone.
 Here are some guidelines to help you get started.

 ## How to Contribute

 ### 1. Reporting Issues

-If you find a bug or have a feature request, please create an issue in our [GitHub Issues](https://github.com/yourusername/STEM-Pathfinder/issues) section.
+If you find a bug or have a feature request, please create an issue in our [GitHub Issues](https://github.com/parthsolanke/coneixement-STEM-consulting/issues) section.
 Make sure to include:

 - A clear and descriptive title.
 - A detailed description of the issue or feature request.